iamdejan/portfolio-gokarna-blog/content/posts/20210621_the_magic_of_haversine_distance.md

 {lat (in deg) of 2nd city} {long (in deg) of 2nd city}
 ```

-For example, if I want to measure distance (in kilometers) between Soekarno-Hatta International Airport and Chang’i International Airport, then the input will be like this, more or less:
+For example, if I want to measure distance (in kilometers) between Soekarno-Hatta International Airport and Chang'i International Airport, then the input will be like this, more or less:
 ```
 -6.120379 106.660107
 1.3644 103.9915